 Sustainability made simple

 Somehow, when we weren’t looking, the topic of sunscreen has become mind-numbingly complex.
 We know that the last thing you want to do when you’re on your way out the door to the beach is do a deep dive into the literature on the subtle (and not so subtle) differences between types of sunscreen.
-So we’ve done the work for you.
-In this article, we’ll tell you everything you need to know about the difference between chemical and physical sunscreen, and what to look for when buying sun protection.

-Do I Really Have To Wear Sunscreen?
+Do I Really Have to Wear Sunscreen?
+The Importance of UVC, UVB and UVA rays

-Don’t skip the sunscreen: you’ll thank yourself later.
-(Photo: CC0 Public Domain / Pixabay – Skeeze)
+Don't skip the sunscreen: you'll thank yourself later.

 Yes.
 Why?
 Because skin cancer sucks.
 Whether you choose chemical or physical sunscreen (mineral sunscreen), some form of protection is an absolute must.
 Here’s what you need to know about how different kinds of UV light from the sun can damage your skin.